Automated Donations

 Their most important job is carrying oxygen from the lungs to

-tissues, and carrying back carbon dioxide to the lungs.
+tissues and carrying carbon dioxide back to the lungs.

 Platelets are blood cells that help control bleeding.
 They are